-General subject of each matter to be considered: Ground under section 48(1) for the passing of this resolution (1) Information Technology and Support Services Department Business Plan Variation Because of the need to preserve commercial confidentiality That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist, (ie to preserve commercial confidentiality).
-(2) Appointments of Directors - CentrePort Because of the need to protect the privacy of natural persons That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist, (ie to protect the privacy of natural persons).
+General subject of each matter to be considered: Reason for passing this resolution in relation to each Ground under section 48(1) for the passing of this resolution (1) Information Technology and Support Services Department Business Plan Variation • That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist, (ie to preserve commercial confidentiality).
+(2) Appointments of Directors - CentrePort • That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist, (ie to protect the privacy of natural persons).